Q. What causes hearing loss?

 • Exposure to loud noise

 Treatment options for people with sensorineural hearing loss include the use of devices like hearing aids and cochlear implants.
-Hearing aids can turn up the volume and also provide crystal clear sound so that understanding speech is no longer as difficult.
+Hearing aids can turn up the volume and also provide sound so that understanding speech is no longer as difficult.
 95% of sensorineural hearing loss cases can be helped by hearing aids.

 According to the National Institute on Deafness and Other Communication Disorders, approximately 4,000 new cases of sensorineural hearing loss occur each year in the United States.
 It can affect anyone, but it typically happens to people 30-60 years of age.